sunshine1204/gee_monkey/README.md

 **Tasks submitted to GEE have two kinds:**
 1. `task submitted-to-backend`: just submitted and waiting in the queue
-2. `task running-on-backend`: submitted and running now
+2. `task running-on-backend`: submitted and running now (in skyblue backgroud)

 ![](image/gee_monkey01.png)